patrickRobotics/webapp/src/readme.md

 `php artisan db:seed`
 `php artisan migrate --seed` if you want to run both migrations and seeding at the same time.
 This command is useful for completely re-building your database: or run individual seed class using: `php artisan db:seed --class=UsersTableSeeder`

+### Updating databse migrations

+`php artisan migrate:refresh` this will rollback old migrations and update with the new changes.
+`php artisan migrate:refresh --seed` will in addition to refreshing migrations seed the db as well